VicSales28/project-shopping-cart/README.md

 In addition, I performed ✨**test-driven development**✨, the famous TDD which was essential to build good quality code.

+Date of my best commit:
+January 20, 2023 at 7:51 am

 <details>
   <summary><strong>🏗 Project structure</strong></summary><br />